Pesto

 Recently I cooked a “favorites” party and one of the requests was Mac ‘n Cheese.
 As per the theme, I made an upscale version that contains all the necessary ingredients to induce moans and pull eyeballs up into the sockets.
 Just so you know; I don’t ever bake Mac ‘n Cheese.
 To me it is made in one pot, over the stove.
 Baking it only accomplishes a browned crust effect, which is great and all.
 But garnishing with souped up bread crumbs scratches the same itch with alot less effort.

-Some recipes are below, even with the help of great tools and equipments like Power Whip.
-The fatty McSinful version I did for the party, and a classic “old school” version that Good Eats did a wonderful job with.
+I’ve posted some recipes below.
+The fatty McSinful version I did for the party, along with a classic “old school” version that Good Eats did a wonderful job with.
 The party version is a strain on the pocketbook as well as the heart, so keep it for special occasions and feel free to switch up some things if you don’t have an ingredient.
 Make whatever version you like but remember, texture will be your number one priority so don’t over heat it when stirring in the cheese.

 My Lobster Mac ‘n Cheese